alanoudmk/Electrical-Circuit-with-6-Servo-Motors/README.md

 5. Upload the code to the Arduino Uno board and test the circuit in the Tinkercad simulation.

 By following these steps, you can create a fully functional electrical circuit that controls 6 servo motors in a synchronized and choreographed manner.
-The Tinkercad platform provides a convenient way to simulate and test the circuit without the need for physical hardware.

 You can view the full code [HERE](https://github.com/alanoudmk/Electrical-Circuit-with-6-Servo-Motors/blob/main/ServoMotorCode.cpp).